Illogicstudios/shader_maker/README.md

 # Shader Maker

-Shader Maker is a tool to create Arnold shaders faster and to update textures easily.
+Shader Maker is a Maya tool to create Arnold shaders faster and to update textures easily.

 ## How to install